AlexanderIsom/starfield-lock-solver/README.md

 ## Details

-The algorithm works by doing "the least possible" solves it finds all the keys and creates a list of possible positions it can go this reduces the number of combinations we have to check from millions to under or around 50
+The algorithm works by doing "the least possible" solves.</br>
+After inputting all the keys a list of possible positions is created for each.</br>
+this reduces the number of combinations we have to check from millions to under or around 50

 ## Setup